What to Expect

 Stand.
 Sit.
 Kneel (if you want).

-We do a bit of it all – don’t worry about getting it right.
+We do it all – don’t worry about getting it right.

-We have a nursery and Sunday School for newborns through middle school.
-All children have the option of joining their parents in the church service half way through the service and staying for Communion and the rest of the service.
-They can also stay and play if they (and you) prefer.
+We have a nursery and Sunday School for newborns through middle school students.
+All children have the option of joining their parents in the church service half way through the service and staying for communion and the end of the service.
+They can also stay and play in the nursery if they (and you) prefer.

 Every Sunday we hang out after church to share some food and get to know each other better.
-Please join us in the Parish Hall – down past the Sunday School and kitchen
+Please join us in Parkside Hall – down past the Sunday School and kitchen